gracielundell/jsTransitionsWithCSS/README.md

 ##Description
 This is an ongoing CSS "sandbox" project where I have been working on applying different transition and animation effects to CSS elements.
 This site is sort of a sketchbook for me to practice new ideas in, and work out how I think inspirational designs I have seen across the web were implemented.

+If you would like to see what I have been playing with, click [here](www.gracielundell.com/jsTransitionsWithCSS).

 ##Technologies
 - HTML
 - CSS